 Everybody knows the situation, where you have a topic or a goal, and just start coding right away.
 You are incredibly productive in a short time and the outcome is great.
 But most of the code we write in this attitude is anything but clean and readable.
 Consider this small example where the names don't say anything about what the code does.

 It is very hard to understand what the code actually does.
-The writer, with the code’s thoughts and concepts in mind, will understand the code because he wrote it.
-But after a while, when he hasn’t dealt with the code, he wouldn’t understand it either.
-When the code needs to be adjusted because the requirements changed or there is a bug in it, there’s a slight problem.
+The writer, with all the thoughts and concepts in mind, will understand the code because he wrote it.
+But after a while, when not dealing with the code for a long time, those insights are gone and the code isn't easily understandable anymore.
+Furthermore, when the code needs to be adjusted because the requirements changed or there is a bug in it, there's a problem.
 Getting familiar with poorly written code can be very frustrating and may take a long time.
-To fully understand the code, the developer possibly needs to debug it line by line, which is really time consuming and exhausting.
+To fully understand the code, the developer possibly needs to debug and dig into it line by line, which is really time-consuming and exhausting.

 So, how can you come up with meaningful names?
-There are a few tricks that will help you to improve the names in your code!
+Here are a few tricks that will help you to improve the names in your code!

-- Don’t be afraid to use long names
+1. Don't be afraid to use long names#

 Even if it seems confusing at the fist moment, long names are mostly better than short ones.
 Especially when the shorter name would hide some relevant information, the better choice is always better to include it in the name.
 The code will grow, but most information about purpose of the code is in the names.
 By the way, explaining what the code does with lots of comments isn't a good idea, as you can see in our post to Comments - What you should keep in mind.

-- Keep your functions doing only one thing
+2. Keep your functions doing only one thing#

 By applying this principle, you keep your functions small and reusable.
 Every function has only one purpose, and therefore it is easy to give them meaningful names.
 Additionally, you will have more functions and more opportunities to give names.
 As a result, your code contains more names and tells what it's doing.